endomain/tcrd-similar-targets-1/README.md

 # tcrd-similar-targets

-Utilizing TCRD database (used by Pharos) to find druggable target kinases.
+Utilizing TCRD database (used by Pharos) to predict drug targets associated with drugs with poor safety profiles.